 All horse owners need to understand why the parasite group cyathostomins (small redworm) are the most deadly

-Now that the summer has arrived, horse owners need to be prepared for the flies, sunburn and hard ground that are the inevitable result, so here are H&H's summer tips to help you and your horse keep your cool
+At last we are able to enjoy some warm weather — but that means horse owners need to be prepared for the flies, sunburn and hard ground that are the inevitable result, so here are H&H's summer tips to help you and your horse keep your cool

 Riders love sunshine, but the rise in temperature can impact on your horse.
 Make sure his time in the sun is as enjoyable as possible with the following handy advice